nus-cs2103-AY2223S2/tp/docs/team/weekiat-douze.md

    To prevent storage leak, we also have to ensure images that are to be replaced are deleted.

 * Image Retrieval
-  * Retrieved saved image to be displayed as a contact's profile picture.
+  * What it does: Retrieve saved image to be displayed as a contact's profile picture.
+  * Justification: Enable GUI to display the profile picture.
-  * As `addressbook.json` and `profile_pictures/` are visible to the user, we have to ensure that during each retrieval, the image and is valid.
+  * Highlight: As `addressbook.json` and `profile_pictures/` are visible to the user, we have to ensure that during each retrieval, the image and is valid.
 Faced an issue where retrieval did not work as the way JavaFX references file is different.
     We were only able to access files relative to the `resources` directory.
 Fortunately, I have discovered a fix that allows us to access both `profile_pictures/`, where the user images are stored, and `resources` directory, where the default image is stored.

 * `ImageUtil` class
-  * A collection of Image-related operations used in `add-image`, `delete-image` and image retrieval
+  * What it does: A collection of Image-related operations used in `add-image`, `delete-image` and image retrieval
-  * I created this utility class to hold all the methods so that it can be used across the different features.
+  * Justification: Improve code reuse across different features.
+  * Highlight:
     * `importImage` does the necessary image and directory checks before making a copy of the image
     * `deleteImage` deletes the referenced image, after consideration I decided that this method returns a boolean which indicates whether deletion actually occurred rather than throwing an error.
 This is to avoid the application breaking